aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-via-console.md

 ---
-title: Migrate from Redis®* to Aiven for Caching® using Aiven Console
+title: Migrate from Redis®* to Aiven for Caching using Aiven Console
 ---

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Migrate your Redis®* databases, whether on-premise or cloud-hosted, to Aiven for Caching®, using Aiven Console's guided wizard.
+Migrate your Redis®* databases, whether on-premise or cloud-hosted, to Aiven for Caching, using Aiven Console's guided wizard.

 :::important
 Migrating from Google Cloud Memorystore for Redis is not currently